-Bulgaria appeared on our travels plans at the last-minute.
+Bulgaria appeared on our travel plans at the last minute.
 We thought about visiting the country many times before, but it wasn’t on the top of our bucket list.
 Shame on us!!
 I’m glad that we changed our travel plan.
 By the end of May, we decided to travel to Bulgaria, first to discover the top things to do in Sofia, then head to the mountains for a house & pet sitting job.

 As I learned with a good friend “Life is better when you live spontaneously”, and that what we did.
-While travelling in Europe we got selected for our fourth house & pet sitting job, this time in the Bulgarian mountains.
-A new challenge, and we decided to embrace it.
-Six weeks in the middle of the nature would be a great opportunity to work and explore a new country.
+While traveling in Europe we got selected for our fourth house & pet-sitting job, this time in the Bulgarian mountains.
+A new challenge and we decided to embrace it.
+Six weeks in the middle of nature would be a great opportunity to work and explore a new country.
 When I say new country I mean: new language, new food, new culture… And that was what excited us the most.

-So we booked it, and definitely it was the best decision we have made.
-We managed to pin all the top things to do in Sofia and learnt a lot about the city in just one afternoon.
-Totally recommend it, even if you plan to stay more time in Sofia, do it on the first day of your trip, it´s really worthy.
+So we booked it, and it was a great decision.
+We managed to pin all the top things to do in Sofia and learned a lot about the city in just one afternoon.
+Totally recommend it, even if you plan to stay more time in Sofia, do it on the first day of your trip, it’s worth it.
 It will make the whole experience in the city richer and easier.

 In two days, we managed to explore the city and here are the top things to do in Sofia.
 Follow the 5 steps and get the most of this incredible city!

-1 » Travel & Learn with the churches of Sofia
+1 » Travel and learn with the churches of Sofia

 They are not just nice and well-constructed buildings, they are the legacy of the great moment Bulgaria lived during the 19th century.
 They are also a fine example of Neo-Baroque and Viennese style.
 The National Theatre is the jewel of Sofia, an outstanding building surrounded by a beautiful garden.